 A.MyCube and MyCube Mini safes are made of one-eighth-inch (1⁄8”) thick steel.

-A.Each MyCube door is secured by two fabric strips to prevent the door from opening during shipping and when being taken out of the box.
-If the door doesn't open readily, just give the fabric strips a pull and the door will open.
+A.Each MyCube door is secured by fabric or a plastic door cover to prevent the door from opening during shipping and when being taken out of the box.
+If the door doesn't open readily, just give the keypad a pull and the door will open.

 A.MyCube comes with a manual override key that can be used to open the safe if the batteries need to be replaced.
-It's important to replace the batteries once every 12 months.
+It's important to replace the batteries once every 12 months, and to keep the keys outside of the safe.

 A.MyCube and MyCube Mini safes come with a self-installation bolt kit that includes eight (8) screws and washers, and that works with most small power drills.
 There are four holes on both the bottom and back of all MyCube safes where you may fasten MyCube to the surface of your choice.
 An installation diagram is located on our webiste in the footer, under Product Manuals.

 A.Urban living, apartment buildings, homes, hotels, offices, and dormitories.
-MyCube is best suited to protect valuables, keep your items organized and locked up, and keep honest people honest.
+MyCube is best suited to protect valuables, keep your items organized and locked up, and keep your valuables out of sight from people who access your home.

 A.There is no fire rating on the MyCube or MyCube mini safes.
 The MyCube fire safe has one hour fire protection.